bhagatsaurabh/rmac/README.md

 The **Host-Client** is a Java application that only interacts with the API and Bridge servers.

-The **Bridge Server** is a nodejs server that enables a two-way socket communication between the Host-Clients and the end-user Consoles, it also makes API calls to the API Server in few scenarios.
+The **Bridge Server** is a nodejs server that enables a two-way socket communication between the Host-Clients and the end-user Consoles, it also makes API calls to the API Server in few scenarios, this server also serves the RMAC Console webapp.

 The **API Server** handles Host-Client registrations, passive command executions and update check requests.